truenas/documentation/content/en/hub/additional-topics/reference/L2arcReference.md

 ---
 title: "L2ARC"
-description: "What it does, and how to utilize it within TrueNAS."
+description: "What L2ARC does, and how to utilize it within TrueNAS."
 tags: ["ZFS", "zpool"]
 ---